bark-ruffalo/website-trulyadog.com/README.md

 If you're contract owner, then you can perform following actions.

 1. Add pools

+   Currently our staking platform has 3 pools.
+First 2 pools are for $PAWSY and $LP tokens and last one is for Test token.
+   PAWSY and LP tokens are not deployed on baseSepolia yet, so TestnetToken is only available to lock now.

 2. Pause/Unpause
 3. Set reward token
 4. Transfer ownership